 This Rosemary Confit Potatoes recipe is truly special.
 Its melt-in-your-mouth quality is unmatched by any other potato I've tried, and the scent of the rosemary brings it to yet another level.

 What is Confit?

-However, the term seems to have extended itself to vegetables cooked in a fat as well — just not their own, obviously.
+However, the term seems to have extended itself to vegetables cooked in a fat as well -- just not their own, obviously.

-They are unbelievably smooth, succulent, and rich.
+They are amazingly smooth, succulent, and rich.

 What to Serve with Rosemary Confit Potatoes

 - If you serve these at a dinner party, there's no question you'll be a hit.
 This would be such an excellent side dish to have alongside almost any meat recipe.

 - I think they would be especially delicious with Mediterranean Marinated Flank Steak or Lavender Rosemary Grilled Ribeye Steak.
 Add a side salad and dinner is ready.

 - Of course they'd be fabulous with chicken and turkey also.

 - And here's an interesting and super delicious idea for you to try. . . you can let them cool completely to room temperature, or even chill them, and then cut them into quarters to toss into a hearty main course salad.
 Add roasted chicken and you're all set.
 Yum!

 - You can use any small potato you like.
 The smaller the better for confit potatoes.
 I use the Pee Wee Dutch Yellow potatoes and love them.
 They're so tiny -- each one (or two) is one bite!